A-Momin/noteshub/nts/notes_aws.md

 }
 ```

-#### Features and Capabilities

--   **Visual Workflow Design**: Step Functions provides a visual editor in the AWS Management Console to create and visualize workflows, making it easier to understand and design complex workflows.
--   **Built-in Error Handling**: Step Functions includes built-in error handling, retry, and catch capabilities to handle errors and exceptions during state execution.
--   **Service Integrations**: Step Functions can integrate with over 200 AWS services, including Lambda, SNS, SQS, DynamoDB, ECS, Batch, Glue, and more.
-This allows for powerful orchestration of complex tasks across multiple services.
--   **Execution History**: Step Functions provides detailed execution history, including event logs for each step of your workflow.
-This helps with debugging and monitoring.
--   **Express Workflows**: In addition to standard workflows, Step Functions offers express workflows designed for high-volume, short-duration workflows.
-They provide lower latency and cost for large-scale applications.

 #### Use Cases

 -   **ETL and Data Processing**: Orchestrate ETL (Extract, Transform, Load) workflows by integrating with AWS Glue, Lambda, and S3.